Aziroshin/citygamesystems/README.md

 #### The Texture - Exploring an AI-Based Workflow
-Originally this was centered around the official Stable Diffusion model (1.4), which showed promising results even without any fine tuning.
+Originally this was centered around the official Stable Diffusion model (1.4), which showed promising results even without any fine-tuning.
 With the advent of the [Mitsua](https://huggingface.co/Mitsua/mitsua-diffusion-one) model, which is trained on CC0 data and some additional datasets with permission, the process was switched to Mitsua.
-As the original process, which involved generating a whole facade with one door and 9 windows in one go, didn't work very well with Mitsua (no fine tuning), the process now involves various masks to inpaint the windows and the door into a (generated) facade.
+As the original process, which involved generating a whole facade with one door and 9 windows in one go, didn't work very well with Mitsua (no fine-tuning), the process now involves various masks to inpaint the windows and the door into a (generated) facade.